 In addition to positive stroke control, Freewheeling Ball Screws offer high efficiency and long service life.
 All parts are made of quality carbon or alloy steel, and all wear surfaces are hardened for extended service life.
 Since ball return circuitry is not required, these units are very compact in design having convenient, round profiles with no protrusions needed for ball returns.

 Freewheeling Ball Screws exhibit what is called an effective lead.
 The lead varies from the actual screw lead because of the planetary action of the balls as they rotate around the screw and nut.
 The effective lead varies slightly with load and, because of this, Freewheeling Ball Screws should not be used for positioning applications that use rotation for feedback, such as back gages on press brakes, stepper motor drives, or manual crank drives with handle dials.

-The leads listed in Table 4 are nominal leads and apply to lightly loaded screws only.
+Nominal leads apply to lightly loaded screws only.
 The effective lead will vary 10% depending upon the magnitude and direction of the load.
 If the load is in the same direction as the travel, the effective lead will be larger (i.e. faster) than the nominal lead.
 If the load opposes the direction of travel, the effective lead will be smaller than the nominal.
 In other words, it will take slightly more revolutions to raise a load than to lower a load using a Freewheeling Ball Screw.